-Cleveland is a great place to bring kids on vacation.
-There are so many family-friendly events and attractions in Cleveland, a family could spend days enjoying an educational and fun-filled trip.
-Cleveland is the home to the movie “A Christmas Story” and you can take tours of the house in which the movie was filmed–and you won’t shoot your eye out!
+Cleveland is a great place to visit with kids.
+There are so many family-friendly events and attractions in Cleveland, you could spend days enjoying an educational and fun-filled trip.
+Cleveland is home to the movie “A Christmas Story” and you can take tours of the house in which the movie was filmed–and you won’t shoot your eye out!
 Here are our top things to do in Cleveland with kids.

 Cleveland’s Museum of Art has a nice collection of contemporary, Egyptian and impressionist art.
 This place is perfect for the art enthusiast in your family, with tons of exhibitions from every art period.
-The impressionist work is really impressive.
-The best part is they offer free general admission.
+The impressionist collection is really incredible.
+The best part?
+They offer free general admission.
 Open Tuesdays, Thursdays, Saturdays and Sunday from 10 a.m. to 5 p.m.; Wednesdays and Fridays from 10 a.m. to 9 p.m.; and closed on Mondays.
 Read reviews of the Cleveland Museum of Art.

 The Cleveland Museum of Natural History is another museum that offers reciprocal benefits.
 So if you are a member of a history or science museum at home, there is a good chance you can gain free entrance to the museum.
 The nature exhibit that places replicas of animals in their natural environment is really awesome.
 In the basement you will find an interactive area for kids to explore and craft with museum staff.
 Admission also includes a visit to the on-site planetarium.
 Open Monday through Saturday from 10 a.m. to 5 p.m.; Wednesday from 10 a.m. to 10 p.m. and Sunday from noon to 5 p.m.
 Read reviews of Cleveland Museum of Natural History.